A well-written company history can entice prospective customers, investors and employees.

 What should your company history include?

 Get inspired by seeing how other companies have recounted their background.
-Microsoft tells its multi-faceted success story with a series of articles that recount some of the company's most noteworthy achievements over the last decade.
+Microsoft tells its multifaceted success story with a few articles that recount some of the company's most noteworthy achievements over the last decade.

 Did you make a mark on your industry with a breakthrough product or a new twist on an old concept?
 Explain your company's achievements in the context of your industry's history.

-Nothing brings history to life better than anecdotes from employees and customers who were there when your company took its first baby steps.
+Bring history to life by including anecdotes from employees and customers who were when your company was just starting out.
 Ask these folks if you can interview them about their experiences.

-Once you have gathered your historical facts, get your bearings on what happened when by recording each event on a timeline.
+Once you have gathered your historical facts, record each event on a timeline.

 If you prefer, hire a professional to research and write your history.

 Use photos to illustrate your company's history.
-Dig out those snapshots of the founders in their 1980s garb.
-Shoot your own photos of today's employees while they work.
+Include old snapshots of the founders, and snap photos of today's employees while they work.
 While you're at it, take photos of historic documents and other corporate artifacts – they also help tell your story.

-Your company history should also give readers a sense of your corporate culture.
-Ask employees if they have a special fondness for certain company traditions.
+Your company history should also give readers a sense of your corporate culture; ask employees if they have a special fondness for certain company traditions.
 Look back at how you have celebrated your company's birthdays and other special occasions.